 Actions You Can Take Today

 The sooner you spot any cracks in your walls and pipes, the more likely you can prevent a disastrous basement flood.
-Contrary to popular belief, new homes are actually more vulnerable to foundation cracks.
-This is due to the settling time new houses need which might take a few years and can lead to vertical cracks in the foundation.
+Contrary to popular belief, new homes are more vulnerable to foundation cracks.
+This is due to the settling time new houses need, which might take a few years and can lead to vertical cracks in the foundation.

 Laundry is a chore you can’t avoid.
 Clothes are bound to pile up if you don’t wash them.
-You might not know it, but during heavy rainfall the use of too much water can potentially overload the sewer system as it’s already working so hard to drain the rainwater.
+You might not know it, but during heavy rainfall, the use of too much water can potentially overload the sewer system as it’s already working so hard to drain the rainwater.

 Municipal storm sewers can experience clogging when excess leaves and other debris fill the pipes.
 This makes them pump water into the surrounding ground, causing flooding.
 Similar to this, basement drains that are clogged can lead to flooding.
-For drains to work properly, they need to be clear of any debris or excess.
+For drains to work correctly, they must be clear of debris or excess.
 Keep in mind to check drains running through your basement as well.

-4. Check Your Appliances
+4. Check Your Appliances.

 Appliances are bound to wear down over time.
 Whether it’s your blender, refrigerator, or washing machine, every appliance has its own expiration date.
 So, it’s important to remember to update your appliances.

-Regular inspections, a good habit of not flushing unnecessary things down the toilet, checking your appliances, and using less water during heavy rainfalls are a few effective ways to prevent flooding in your basement.
+Regular inspections, a good habit of not flushing unnecessary things down the toilet, checking your appliances, and using less water during heavy rainfalls are a few practical ways to prevent flooding in your basement.